JonathanTippy/minecraft_server_scripts/README.md

 ## adding a server backup to crontab (optional)
   you can also use the restic option for super compact backups, but this will require you to create a restic repo.
   I will not explain how to do that.
+Also, I will not explain how to retrieve the data from the restic repo.
+There isn't much of a reason for this, I just don't want to do it right now but i wanted to add the restuc backup script
 - mkdir /var/local/minecraft
 - sudo chown $USER /var/local/minecraft
 - crontab -e